-The occupied Palestinian territory (oPt) appears an interesting outlier, with slight cholesterol falls (and generally favourable risk factor trends) despite apparently very modest levels of wealth, (GNI I$2,710).
+The occupied Palestinian territory (oPt) appears an interesting outlier, with slight cholesterol falls (and generally favourable risk factor trends) despite apparently very modest levels of wealth and the lowest GNI of the four (GNI I$2,710).
 However, there are known difficulties in estimating GNI for the oPt34.
 The mortality falls may reflect substantial international donations, high levels of education and literacy and a relatively well developed public health system35 36, partly facilitated by a small population size.
 Furthermore, it suggests that CHD mortality trends cannot simply be predicted by levels of economic development.

 Perhaps most critical in explaining differences across the region are the smoking levels and trends.
 Smoking prevalence remained very high in men in Syria and Tunisia but declined in Turkey and oPt.
 Although smoking is relatively uncommon among women in Tunisia and Syria, both may be underreported (particularly as most national sources are self-reported) and there are also worrying signs that it may be increasing, particularly in younger people37.